Life Skills for Kids That Make Successful Adults is a guest post written as part of our Home Success Series by Myra Johnson @AHeartFullofJoy.com.

 It took quite a bit of effort, but I had great hopes of things getting easier at some point so I kept at it.
 And as I kept going with it, not only did I feel a sense of accomplishment, but so did they!

 They actually liked the responsibility!

 It was great for them to help gather the laundry and to sort it.
 It was fun for all of us to sit and fold clothes together.
-Instead of me trying to do all of that while taking care of the kids, the kids were actively engaged in helping with what I was doing!
+Instead of me trying to do all of that while taking care of the kids, the kids were actively engaged in chores and helping with what I was doing!